chrissimpkins/crypto/README.md

 Please refer to the detailed documentation on the Gnu Privacy Guard and Mac GPG Tools suite sites for more information if you choose the source or GPG Tools approaches.

 #### Linux Users
-If gpg is not installed on your Linux distro, you can use your package manager to install it or compile and install it from the [source code](https://www.gnupg.org/download/index.html).
+If gpg is not installed on your Linux distro, you can use your package manager to install it or compile and install it from the [source](https://www.gnupg.org/download/index.html).

 ### 2) Install crypto
 You can install crypto with [pip](https://pypi.python.org/pypi/pip/):